pcdshub/lcls-twincat-math/README.md

 # lcls-twincat-math

-This basic math functions and operations that come with TwinCAT and IEC 61131-3 are limited in scope and complexity.
+The basic math functions and operations that come with TwinCAT and IEC 61131-3 are limited in scope and complexity.
 This repository contains useful mathematical functions for use in TwinCAT projects.
 For examples of function block and function syntax, look in the Test folder.